GTA 6 Easter Eggs: Every Secret Hidden in the Trailers

 - The Roman numeral VI is deliberately hidden throughout the trailers

-- Florida Man meme is directly referenced in-game
+- The Florida Man meme is directly referenced via in-game news ticker

 - Real Miami area codes (305, 786) appear on signs